tc39/proposal-static-class-features/README.md

 ## Proposal status

+This proposal is at Stage 2.
+In the November 2017 TC39 meeting, it was [split off](https://github.com/tc39/tc39-notes/blob/master/es8/2017-11/nov-30.md#10iva-continued-inheriting-private-static-class-elements-discussion-and-resolution) from the Stage 3 [class fields](https://github.com/tc39/proposal-class-fields) and [private methods](https://github.com/tc39/proposal-private-methods) proposals--this proposal handles the static aspects, while the other proposals handle instance aspects.
+This proposal will be presented to TC39 in the January 2018 meeting as an update.

+Draft specification text is published at [https://tc39.github.io/proposal-static-class-features/].

 Static public fields are implemented in Babel and V8 behind a flag, and had test262 tests written (though currently have been removed due to this proposal being at Stage 2).

 Lexical declarations in classes do not currently have any implementations or tests.

+Private methods and accessors are [a separate Stage 3 proposal](https://github.com/tc39/proposal-private-methods).

-Alternatives to this proposal are considered in [ALTERNATIVES.md].
+Alternatives to this proposal are considered in [ALTERNATIVES.md](https://github.com/tc39/proposal-static-class-features/blob/master/ALTERNATIVES.md).